trms/nml/doc/nml-cmsgpack.md

 - that MessagePack binding uses a BSD two clause license, I will probably need to update this project's license (MIT)
 - **MessagePack is Big Endian**, but I'm copying the POD buffers using memcpy, not swapping the byte order since all of our MC components are little endian at the moment.
 - MessagePack encoding and decoding are two step processes.
 They both allocate a temporary internal buffer to store the encoded data, which is then pushed to lua as a string buffer.

-#solutions
+- MessagePack will need to be updated to handle our way of serializing binary data (lua userdata).

+#2. solutions

 I propose that MessagePack remains an independent C module with a lua binding.
 It will be made into a NuGet that can be imported by NML and any other modules requiring lua C MessagePack support.
 This means that buffers still need to be exposed in lua.
 Possible ways to handle this situation are detailed below;

 Note: I'm going to refer to the layer on top of NML as "the application" for simplicity.

-###1.
+###2.1.
 Use MessagePack at the application level, by swapping out the JSON encoding.
 The application will transform the lua types, including userdata, through MessagePack.

     ---------------------------------------------------------------------------------------------